Your Advising Partnership

 - Faculty: Faculty can provide mentoring and guidance in your academic work, and help you explore advanced study in their disciplines.

 - Access Services for Students with Disabilities: Access provides services and accommodations to students with disabilities.

 - Career Development and Planning Center: Whether your post-graduation plan is to go to grad school or start your career--or if you're still figuring it out--Career Development will help you prepare to move into life after Evergreen.

 - First Peoples Advising Services: First Peoples provides cultural programs, educational and personal support, and community resources.
 Services are open to all students and are designed to meet the needs of students of color.

-- KEY and WaTEP Student Services: These publicly-funded programs provide enhanced educational support to students who meet certain criteria (see websites for further information).
+- KEY and WaTEP Student Services: These publicly-funded programs provide enhanced educational support to students who meet certain criteria (see their websites for further information).

 - To take responsibility for your academic planning by gathering information to make thoughtful decisions about your academic and career choices.

 - To plan for and register for classes as early as possible.

 - To review information provided by the college, such as the Catalog.